|

 Thinkers.

-The star of the show giving an interview.
+The star of the show, Pinto Draft Mix Bodie, giving an interview.

 Dr. Evelyn B. Hanggi (below) presents the Equine Research Foundation's findings